iron-io/docs/mq/3/on-premise/installation/terraform.md

 ---
-title: IronMQ On-Premise - Getting Started
+title: IronMQ On-Premise - Quick setup with Terraform
-#summary: "IronMQ On-Premise requires some knowledge of deployment and server management.
-If you do not possess these skills please schedule a consultation with our team"
 layout: default
 section: mq-on-premise
 ---

 This page is a work in progress.
-## Automated setup with Terraform

 Terraform is an infrastructure deployment tool which you can use to automatically launch an IronMQ cluster.
 It only works for cloud based deployments, as it